 Accordingly, the base of mens hair toupee can be simply designed as three parts, Front, Top & Crown, Sides & Back.

 If the three parts are all made of the same material, it’s a full skin/ full lace base.

 In a simple word, the most common material used for the Front section is lace and thin Skin.
-The front hairline can be easily exposed while daily face-to-face activity, asking for more invisible adhesive.
+The front hairline can be easily exposed while daily face-to-face activity, asking for more invisible hair system adhesive.
 So, the thinner and no-shine adhesive will be the right choice.
-Glue, meeting perfectly these needs, is highly suggested for the front area.
+Hair system glue, meeting perfectly these needs, is highly suggested for the front area.

 Regarding the section of Top & Crown, it can be made of many types of base materials, including Skin, lace and mono.
 We will talk about this in the following part.